bestwebua/rspec_file_chef/README.md

 file_chef_instance = RspecFileChef::FileChef.new(file1, file2 file3, file_n)
 ```
 ---

 ### .make
 This method prepares your rspec environment files under curry sauce.
-So what's happening when this method run?
+So what happens when this method run?
 Your personal FileChef:
 1. Creates a path_table.
-It consist all necessary info about your tracked files.
+It consists all necessary info about your tracked files.
 2. Moves your not virtual tracked files to temp dir.
 3. Creates non existent dirs if you have used virtual files.
 4. Copies your test examples from test dir to current environment.